-Entry processors run via Operation Threads that are dedicated to specific partitions.
-Therefore, with long running entry processor executions, other partition operations such as map.put(key) cannot be processed.
+Entry processors run via operation threads that are dedicated to specific partitions.
+Therefore, with long running entry processor executions, other partition operations such as map.put(key) on some partitions can be blocked while partition operations on other partitions might run concurrently.
 With this in mind, it is a good practice to make your entry processor executions as quick as possible.